eltaline/bulk/README.md

 ### PSLInsUpd & MSLInsUpd

-This class takes advantage of the bulk insert with advanced logic in tables.
+This class takes advantage of the bulk insert with simple math logic in tables.
 Implements ON CONFLICT (unqiue/composite key) DO UPDATE SET ... and ON DUPLICATE KEY UPDATE ... .

+Supported + - / * operators (column+column, column-column, column/column , column*column).

+Also implemented basic concatenations with separator (column|column|;) where ; is separator for concatenation of existing value with new value delimiting by separator.

 To use it, create a `PSLInsUpd` or `MSLInsUpd` instance with: